lbearl/lbearl.github.io-old/_posts/2016-04-25-pucci-the-dog-flask-rpi.md

 The only thing I'm a little nervous about with this setup is whether or not the relatively underpowered RPi really is going to do that well connected to the public internet.
 That being said, it is pretty heavily firewalled, with only port 80 exposed so its a fairly limited attack surface for any of those internet hooligans.

-I hope you enjoyed reading about my very small flask application on a RPi, please reach out to me on [Twitter @lukebearl](https://twitter.com/lukebearl).
+I hope you enjoyed reading about my very small flask application on a RPi, please reach out to me on [Twitter @lukebearl](https://twitter.com/lukebearl) or head over to [Github](https://github.com/lbearl/puccithe.dog).

 [sqlpicture]: /public/images/puccithedog/sql.png